dsnoeijer/angular/aio/content/guide/upgrade.md

 </div>

-### Making Angular Dependencies Injectable to AngularJS
+### Making Angular dependencies injectable to AngularJS

-In addition to upgrading AngularJS dependencies, you can also *downgrade* Angular dependencies, so that you can use them from AngularJS.
+Besides upgrading AngularJS dependencies, you can also *downgrade* Angular dependencies, so that you can use them from AngularJS.
 This can be useful when you start migrating services to Angular or creating new services in Angular while retaining components written in AngularJS.

 For example, you might have an Angular service called `Heroes`: